Cornwall Drama Association

 5. Entries will be accepted UP TO FOUR WEEKS PRIOR TO THE PERFORMANCE DATES.
 Late entries will only be accepted IF THERE ARE ADJUDICATORS FREE TO COVER THE EVENT.

-6. THE ENTRY FEE is £32 per production.
-Cheques payable to Cornwall Drama Association.
+6. THE ENTRY FEE is £34 per production.
+Cheques payable to Cornwall Drama Association or payable by BACS

 7. Groups will be adjudicated in their performance space during a normal public performance of a production.
 There will be no spoken adjudication.
 In due course (usually within 14 days) the director named on the application form will receive a confidential report.
 The Adjudicators will see one performance of the play, and additional adjudications cannot be considered, for cast changes etc. Any queries arising from the written report should be made in writing by the Chair of the Society and directed to the Vice Chair of the CDA Committee.